saifkhan13483-max/MarkdownToPdf/replit.md

 **Maintainability Status:** Fully implemented with comprehensive testing, CI/CD pipeline, and monitoring (November 2025)

+**Vercel Optimization:** Optimized for serverless deployment on Vercel with Puppeteer-core + @sparticuz/chromium for PDF generation.
+Includes serverless API routes in `/api` folder and Vercel KV integration for PDF sharing.
+See VERCEL_DEPLOYMENT.md for deployment instructions.

 ## Configuration & Environment Variables

 ### Analytics Configuration